 Australia and New Zealand have fully adopted the IIMM.
 However, as infrastructure has been recognised as the foundation of a country's economy, then it must also fulfil the ISO standards for the country to be globally competitive.
 Therefore the Institute of Public Works Engineering Australasia (IPWEA) updated the IIMM edition to introduce the latest ISO 55000 Asset Management Standards.
 This can be found in the 5th IIMM edition.
 It appears that this edition of the IIMM represents a substantial advancement in the following critical areas, as indicated by IPWEA: Making a business case for AM and identifying critical success elements, directly guiding strategic asset management plans (SAMP) and policies.
-In this assessment plan, IIMM addresses AM objectives, risk management, leadership and communication, operational strategies and planning, asset management systems, information management, asset management maturity, asset management maturity.
+In this assessment plan, IIMM addresses AM objectives, risk management, leadership and communication, operational strategies and planning, asset management systems, information management, asset management maturity, asset management performance measurement and auditing, infrastructure resilience assessment and management, as well as asset management maturity.
 Today, IIMM still holds a critical role in achieving best practices in the AM industry.